Jarod-MIDY/hide-blocked-streamers-emotes/README.md

         }
     ]
   ```
-  - that's it ! it should hide all
+  - that's it ! it should hide all unwanted streamers from your emotes picker !